Looking for a more advanced guide? Check out our article “Secret Pin Trading Locations at Walt Disney World”.

 What is Disney pin trading?

 Disney pin trading is an interactive experience with guests and cast members.
 Guests with official Disney pins can approach any cast member and ask to trade pins with them.
 The cast members always say yes (it’s required).
 Disney releases different collections every year that can only be found on cast member lanyards.
 They also sell a huge variety of pins with your favorite parks, rides, characters, and more on them.
+There are Disney pin traders all over the world, it’s an activity that brings thousands of people together!

 How do I begin?